crioux68/gameTP2/README.md

 -opening a chest
 -using the wand
 -player taking damage
+-Menu song (plays in the menu)
+-Overworld Song (plays in the overworld)
--Main menu song (plays in the overworld and the dungeon)
+-Temple song (plays in the temple)

 When the game starts, there is a menu with START and QUIT buttons :
 -If you press on the START button the game starts